MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ## All recommendations panel

+The "All recommendations panel" shown below is used for viewing latest and older recommendation with filtering capabilities.
+The recommendations are categorized by type (Error, Warning, Information, Success) and can be filtered by impact (High, Medium, Low), status (Hidden), and date range.
+This panel is divided into two main sections: one for displaying the most recent recommendations and another for showing older recommendations along with their timestamps.
+The most recent recommendations are initially displayed under 'Latest', but are replaced with refreshed content based on the recommendation interval.
 :::image type="content" source="media/automation-center/recommendation-history-panel.png" alt-text="Screenshot of a recommendation history panel listing current and previous recommendations on automation center overview page." lightbox="media/automation-center/recommendation-history-panel.png":::

 ### Category